 So, why I wondered, did I feel so apprehensive about what I had done?
 Well, it was, after all very illegal.
 I could wreck what’s left of my life in a moment of bad luck or making a bad decision.
 I struggled with this for a few days.
 I went back to class and when I had a break between classes, I talked with the folks who had shared with me at that first experience.
 I came to believe that IF this plant could help me, where was the harm?
 I decided to continue my journey even if I had to do so “underground”.

 We, who pursued this path, became a sort of community in the shadows.
 We shared phone numbers and met and maintained a network of contacts that shared our interests and desires.
 One of the guys I met at school had a friend that he introduced me to and we became good friends.
 Off and on, through the years we helped each other to continue the journey.
 All of us in this “community” had the same sort of unease about what we were doing but felt that doing this was the greater good.

 Cannabis Industry: From Grassroots Support to Legalization

-As someone in this new industry, I embrace the opportunity to engage with people I meet about Cannabis.
+As someone in this new industry, I embrace the opportunity to engage with people I meet about Cannabis (including people I meet at Canna Provisions).
 I wear my Cannabis industry livery proudly very often.
 I am surprised by the number of strangers that comment on my shirt or my little leaf pin.

 Vastly more people are delighted to see this new openness than are troubled by it.
 A broad range of ages and occupations have said: “It’s about time!”
 It is, indeed, about time.
 I look forward to the days when The Cannabis industry is as mainstream as any number of industries that cater to the desires of humanity to make life as pleasant as possible.
 I am very lucky.